jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

   the test passes

-* I change the comment about negative integers
+* I add to the comment about negative integers

   .. code-block:: python
     :lineno-start: 19